dstr89/corona-advanced-logging/README.md

 -------------------------------------------------
--- Log your events, use log instead of print log:log("Advanced logging module is now ready") local variable = nil log:log("Variable", variable)
+-- Log your events, use log instead of print log:log("Advanced logging module is now ready")
+-- Log your variables, use log with multiple argumentss local variable = nil log:log("Variable", variable)

 -- Here we make an intentional error to test error reporting asd = asd .. "asd"
 ```